This section provides assistance in the design and delivery of tests and examinations.

 Aegrotat and compassionate consideration

 Procedures for aegrotat and compassionate consideration applications allow for a ‘virtual’ consultation with University Health and Counselling Services to obtain evidence of impairment where required.
-Alert-level permitting, in-person consultations can also be arranged with appropriate physical distancing and Personal Protective Equipment (PPE) in place.
+In-person consultations can also be arranged with appropriate physical distancing and Personal Protective Equipment (PPE) as required.

-For Semester One, and Quarters One and Two examination aegrotats, the usual requirement is reinstated that: in order to make a recommendation for an aegrotat or compassionate grade, a student’s coursework must be ‘well above minimum pass standard’.
+The usual requirement for examination aegrotats is reinstated that: in order to make a recommendation for an aegrotat or compassionate grade, a student’s coursework must be ‘well above minimum pass standard’.

 For mid-semester tests